ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ## Radio Operating System

 ExpressLRS **requires** CRSFShot or Mixer Sync to ensure full support for high packet rates.
-You should have [OpenTX 2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12) or newer; or [EdgeTX 2.4.0](https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0) or newer; These version have full CRSFShot/Mixer Sync support.
+You should have [OpenTX 2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12) or newer; or [EdgeTX 2.4.0](https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0) or newer; These versions have full CRSFShot/Mixer Sync support.

 To determine your Radio Operating System Version, load the Version page from the System Menu of your Radio:

 1. Press the ++"SYS"++ Key.
     - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
     - Consult your Radio User's Manual on how to access the System Menu.
-2. Press ++"PAGE"++ Key until you get to the Version Page.
+2. Press ++"PAGE"++ Key until you reach the Version Page.

 -show images of how to get to the version page on both b&w and colored screens-